danielharrell/SumLect2015/Lost_Idea_LA.md

 There seems something plausible, then, in the notion that a liberal education has no content---as plausible as the notion that a liberally educated person is open rather than closed.
+Worth dwelling on this.
 (Perhaps make into open-minded vs closed-minded.)an education without content, then, seems as easy as thinking of someone educated as open rather than closed.
 And it can become all the more plausible to those of us who have read our Plato and encountered his Socrates, a Socrates "made beautiful and young", as Plato admits.
-But then again, it is to Socrates that we owe perhaps our earliest account of a liberal education, in Plato's *Republic*. one a moment or two of further reflection, I think, will show what is
+But also worth dwelling on the counterargument. then again, it is to Socrates that we owe perhaps our earliest account of a liberal education, in Plato's *Republic*. one a moment or two of further reflection, I think, will show what is